tonghuikang/blog/_posts/2025-06-09-engineering-for-software.md

 - You are informed through Slack that the button is ready for implementation
 - Your code lives on Github

 You want to connect AI to all these data sources.
+AI should be given access to all the internally public information so that it can gather all the context it needs to do well at the job.
+You need to invest in tools that AI can use to access all the context they want.

-## Allow AI to execute, with guardrails
+## Empower AI with the ability to execute

 This is how you implement a button, as a software engineer

 - You change the code
 - You deploy an internal version of the product
 - You test whether the button works.
+- You run the formatter, lint, and unittests.
 - Repeat if there an issue.

 This is manual.
 This is slow.
 You want to automate this process.

-In theory, the AI today can take over your computer and do your job.
-But you want to limit the extent of what you AI can read and write.
-You do not want your code commits to contain information derived from private documents.
-You do not want AI to send Slack messages on your behalf.
+You should provide AI access the ability to execute
+- Give AI the ability to edit code
+- Give AI the ability to initiate the deployment of an internal version of the product
+- Give AI the ability to the code development tools (formatter, lint, and unittests)
+- Give AI the ability to manipulate the browser to test whether the button works

+This means you need to build tools for AI.

 Here, you want to limit AI to changing the code, and then test the code.
 You should build tools for the AI so that AI is able to deploy an internal version of the product and test whether the button works.

-## Invest in processes
+You need to invest in tools that AI can use to effectively execute.

+## Empower AI to create memory

+Help AI to write good comments.
+You need to communicate to AI what good comments are.
+Help AI to write a good commit message.
+You need to communicate to AI what good commit messages are.

+You need to invest in standards that AI can follow to create memory.

+## The mindset you need to have

+Your product manager asks you to build a button.

+Your first reaction should not be "how do I implement this button elegantly?".
+Your reaction should be - "how do I delegate this AI"?

+You should still think how an elegant implementation would look like.
+You should still have standards on what elegant implementation is.
+But you should be getting AI to implement the button - and implement it elegantly.
+AI should be meeting your standards, you should not need to regurgitate your standards every time you ask AI to implement a button.

+You need to invest.

 You are the factory manager, not a factor worker.
 You run the factory that build buttons, you do not build buttons yourself.